Feneg/z3-tracker/README.md

 ##### Dungeons

 Dungeons are big squares with a smaller inset square.
 They generally follow the same colours as items (which are explained in the in-program help).
 The inner square denotes whether the item reward is available, while the outer square shows whether all items in the dungeon can be collected.
-Since the boss in a dungeon can always hold an item, the outer square will never show itself as fully available without the inner square doing so.
+The outer square does not take any potential item on the boss into account.

 Dungeon buttons can't be interacted with.
 They are controlled via the dungeon tracker.